andreabenini/hacks.hardware/robots/README.md

   BTW, impressive feats: https://www.raspberrypi.org/blog/robotic-cat-petoi-nybble/
 - **Quadruped Robot Tsuki**<br>
   Do not follow this bot only.
 Lingkang Zhang seems to be a really talented guy, his creations are awesome and there's a lot of material, mostly related on quadruped robots but his research papers are useful as a whole.
 Nice to see him at http://zlethic.com/
+- **Open Duck Mini**<br>
+  Miniature and low cost version of the Disney's BDX Droid.
+Still a beta and balancing has to be improved a lot.
+Idea and skills are there, the author has massive experience in the field and overall hardware is really well developed, see it at: https://github.com/apirrone/Open_Duck_Mini

 # Rocker Bogie designs